Wyntuition/aspnetcore-workshop-kit/02-AppConfiguration/README.md

   }
   ```

-3. Add an `appSettings.Projection.json` file with the same contents from above, but change `Default` to `Information`.
+3. Add an `appSettings.Production.json` file with the same contents from above, but change the `Default` value to `Information`.

 We'll use the appSettings later.